 Ankle Pain: Causes and Solutions

-At Falcon Health, we see many clients come to us with ankle injuries.
+We meet many clients suffering from and looking for a physio for ankle injuries.
 There are many causes for ankle injuries, so it is important to understand how clients may have injured their ankle, and what could be causing pain or inflammation.
 In today's blog, we discuss causes and how physio for ankle injuries can be highly beneficial to those experiencing severe or long-term pain.

 A sprain is a stretching or tearing of a ligament, the tough band of tissue that connects two bones.
 A strain is a stretching or tearing of a muscle or tendon, the cord-like tissue that attaches muscle to bone.